omdenis/obsidian-id/README.md

 1. Install and activate plugin
 2. Create the new note
 2. Verify meta-date.
-It should contains the unique ID
+It should contain the unique ID

 # Bonus